On the prospects of interpolatory spline bases for accurate mass lumping strategies in isogeometric analysis: Problem statement

 Now that we have explained some of the key differences between FEM and IGA, we turn to the solution of the semi-discrete problem \eqref{eq: semi_discrete_pb}.
 Without knowing the origin of the system, the inventory of all the methods available for solving it would be a long one.
 Fortunately, for applications in structural dynamics, the choice narrows significantly, not only because of the properties of the methods but also for efficiency reasons.
 In particular, for fast transient (nonlinear) processes such as car-crash simulations \cite{leidinger2019explicit} and metal stamping \cite{hartmann2015mass}, the community has overwhelmingly adopted explicit integrators.
 Although it means giving up on unconditional stability, wave propagation problems already require relatively small step sizes.
 Moreover, explicit time integration permits colossal savings, both in terms of memory and floating point operations.
 The main reason is that explicit methods applied to undamped systems \emph{only} require solving linear systems with the mass matrix (also for nonlinear PDEs) and the latter is commonly substituted with an ad hoc diagonal approximation, a device widely known as \emph{mass lumping}.
 In addition to avoiding costly matrix factorizations or iterative solution procedures, it also often increases the critical time step \cite{voet2023mathematical}.

 However, lumping the mass matrix generally comes with a loss of accuracy, the extent of which depends on the method.
-In classical finite element analysis, exceedingly good (near-optimal) mass lumping techniques are known.
-The most successful instance is undoubtedly the spectral element method, which sometimes also connects to more algebraic techniques such as the row-sum \cite{duczek2019mass}.
+In classical FEA, exceedingly good (near-optimal) mass lumping techniques are known.
+The most successful instance is undoubtedly the nodal quadrature method within SEM, which sometimes also connects to more algebraic techniques such as the row-sum \cite{duczek2019mass}.
 Unfortunately, some of those techniques do not have an immediate counterpart for IGA and even if they do, applying them often causes a staggering loss of accuracy.
 This is even more surprising given the edge IGA initially took over classical FEM in structural vibrations \cite{cottrell2006isogeometric,cottrell2007studies,hughes2008duality}.
 Although some engineering applications might not require stringent accuracy, others such as structural acoustics are more sensitive to it \cite{radtke2024analysis}.
-Despite intensive research over the last couple of decades, a solution combining the simplicity and efficiency of the spectral element method is still desperately sought.
+Despite intensive research over the last couple of decades, a solution combining the simplicity and efficiency of SEM is still desperately sought.
 We believe that the shortcomings of the row-sum in IGA are not specific to the B-spline basis per se but to nonnegative bases more generally.
 In the next section, we review classical mass lumping techniques in our quest of finding desirable basis properties.